Juca Kfouri: Controversies

 On 9 August 2021, during episode 150 of the podcast Posse de Bola at UOL, Juca Kfouri criticized the Brazilian male football players after they won the gold medal at the Tokyo 2020 Olympic Games because they refused to wear the jacket provided by the Brazilian Olympic Committee during the medal ceremony.
 He called their attitude "scoundrel" and saw it as a display of disregard for fellow athletes from other sports.

 On 9 April 2022, in a post-game essay on his blog at UOL, Kfouri called Santos FC "Ninguém FC" (Nobody FC) when analyzing its match against Fluminense FC, which was poorly received by the club and its supporters; Santos announced it would cease communication with all UOL journalists until Kfouri apologized, which he refused to do.
 About a month later, Santos lifted the ban after concluding that the opinion was exclusive to Kfouri.

 Radio

 In 2000, he became a presenter of the program CBN Esporte Clube, which lasted until 2010.
 Since then, he continued at CBN, but was eventually fired on 7 November 2023 among many other professionals of the station and related companies.

 Personal life

-Kfouri is married to Leda Cristina Orosco since 1977 and has four children, including André Kfouri, a reporter at ESPN Brasil, and Daniel Kfouri, a freelance photographer.
+Kfouri has been married to Leda Cristina Orosco since 1977 and has four children, including André Kfouri, a reporter at ESPN Brasil, and Daniel Kfouri, a freelance photographer.

 His aunt was Nadir Kfouri, rector of PUC-SP between 1976 and 1984 who became notable for publicly refusing to shake São Paulo State Secretary of Public Security Erasmo Dias's hand, calling him a murderer.
 Kfouri is also the brother of journalist and musicologist Maria Luiza Kfouri.
 In order to describe his experiences as a grandfather, he kept a column called "Vovô Juca" ("Grandpa Juca") on the Pais&Filhos magazine between 2013 and 2014.